dissojak/hackathonHTML-CSS/README.md

 Optional: run a simple static server for convenience:
 - Python 3: `python -m http.server 8000` and visit http://localhost:8000
+- live server in vs code and visit http://localhost:5000

 ## Project structure
 A typical layout for this repo (adjust to match the actual files in the repository):